Search

 4 minutes read

-Fallout Streaming Popularity Skyrockets Following the TV Premiere
+Fallout Popularity Jumps Following TV Premiere

 Fallout is a mainstay of internet-era gaming.
 Although many video games are now dominated by post-apocalyptic worlds with scavengers hunting through rusted-out junkyards and carving through mutated monstrosities, Fallout was one of the first games to establish this setting.
 Despite this saturated space, the Atompunk, retro-futuristic styling of Fallout remains unique, with Vault Boy and Nuka-Cola standing as some of gaming’s most iconic imagery.